thorian93/ansible-role-firewall/README.md

 Start and enable the firewall at boot.

+    firewall_flush: 'true'

+Flush all non-managed rules on firewall start to have a clean state.
+Disable this only if you understand what you are doing!

     firewall_allowed_tcp_ports: [22]

 Open TCP Ports.
 This can be a single port a list of ports.
 Default is port 22 for SSH as it is needed for Ansible.